Marfan syndrome

 Your doctor will usually start by asking you questions about your family and asking about any symptoms that you may have which suggest Marfan syndrome.
 They may then examine you to look to see if you have any of the typical features described above.

-Marfan syndrome can sometimes be diagnosed in the womb before birth or soon after birth.
+Marfan syndrome can sometimes be diagnosed in the womb before birth, or soon after birth.
 For most people, Marfan syndrome is not diagnosed until later in childhood or in adulthood.
-This is because it can take a while for the typical features and problems of Marfan syndrome to become obvious.
+This is because it can take time for the typical features and problems of Marfan syndrome to become obvious.

 Your family doctor will usually refer you to a specialist if they suspect that you may have Marfan syndrome.
 This will allow further tests to be carried out.
 These tests may include: